-Getting your servings of nuts and seeds per week has been associated with a reduced risk of cardiovascular disease, so it would seem that monounsaturated fats in the matrix of whole plant foods along with fiber, protein, vitamin E and polyunsaturated fats does you nothing but good (in moderation so you're not getting overweight that is).
+Getting your servings of nuts and seeds per week has been associated with a reduced risk of cardiovascular disease.
+So, it would seem that monounsaturated fats in the matrix of whole plant foods along with fiber, protein, vitamin E, and polyunsaturated fats do you nothing but good (just keep it in moderation to avoid gaining weight).

-You'll also find large amounts of monounsaturated fats in refined plant oils such as olive oil, canola oil, peanut oil, safflower oil and sesame oil.
+You'll also find large amounts of monounsaturated fat in refined plant oils such as olive oil, canola oil, peanut oil, safflower oil, and sesame oil.

-The term 'oleic' actually means "derived from olives" as olive oil contains more than 70% monounsaturated fats.
+The term 'oleic' actually means "derived from olives" as olive oil contains more than 70% mono-type fats.